keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn-gke/index.md

     1. Create a Dynatrace PaaS Token

-        In your Dynatrace tenant, go to **Settings > Integration > Platfrom as a Service**, and create a new PaaS Token.
+        In your Dynatrace tenant, go to **Settings > Integration > Platform as a Service**, and create a new PaaS Token.

     1. Start the following script:
         ```console